MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2CreateGoal.md

 > [!NOTE]
 > > [!NOTE]
-> > You can’t edit the conversion goal type or conversion goal details for auto-created goals using the simplified setup.
-A goal category can’t be deleted—only changed.
+> > You canâ€™t edit the conversion goal type or conversion goal details for auto-created goals using the simplified setup.
+A goal category canâ€™t be deletedâ€”only changed.
 To delete a specific goal category, you must delete the entire conversion goal.
 This will permanently remove all historical data associated with that goal.

 ## Conversion value rules